FAQ

 I’d like to register.
 How can I do so?
 How do I pay?

-What grade/level should my child be in?
+What Chinese School level should my child be in?

 Students in Pre-K, K or first grade are typically best suited for the corresponding grade they are in for regular school (ie. Pre-K, K or level 1).
 For older students please reach out to us via info@nwcsny.org and we can work with you to determine the right class based on your child’s abilities.